ABOUT THE INTERNATIONAL SOCIETY FOR DIGESTIVE SURGERY

 To prevent any overlap with the meeting of the Société Internationale de Chirurgie, it was decided to hold the second Congress after only one year with subsequent international World Congresses to be held every other year in the even years.
 The 1972 International CICD Congress was held in Strasbourg.
 Then followed the Chicago Congress (1974), the Davos Congress (1976) and the Sao Paulo Congress (1978).
 All these meetings recorded an increasing number of participants.
 In Lisbon in 1980 about 1300 members and guests gathered, followed by the 1982 Congress in Tokyo, and the 1984 Amsterdam Congress which 1900 participants attended.
 CICD International World Congresses were then held in Jerusalem (1986), Copenhagen (1988), Delhi (1990), Athens (1992), Los Angeles (1994), Seoul (1996), Madrid (1998), Hamburg (2000), Hong Kong (2002), and Yokohama (2004).
 The 2006 Congress has been held in Rome, Italy with over 700 attendees.

 The first ISDS Congress within the World Congress of Surgery (formerly International Surgical Week) was in Adelaide, Australia on September 2009.
-After that ISDS had a significant presence in the following World Congresses: Yokohama, Japan (August 2011), Helsinki, Finland (August 2013), Bangkok, Thailand (August 2015) and Basel, Switzerland (August 2017).
-The next one will take place in Krakow, Poland, within the 48th World Congress of Surgery on August 11-15, 2019.
+After that ISDS had a significant presence in the following World Congresses: Yokohama, Japan (August 2011), Helsinki, Finland (August 2013), Bangkok, Thailand (August 2015), Basel, Switzerland (August 2017) and Krakow, Poland (August 2019).
+Future congresses can be found here.

 The ISDS official journal is the World Journal of Surgery, under the leadership of Editor in Chief Prof Julie Ann Sosa.